Nils-ChristianIseke/Deep-Reinforcement-Learning-for-motion-planning/README.md

 This repository contains environments for robotic manipulation that are compatible with [OpenAI Gym](https://github.com/openai/gym).
 All of these make use of [Ignition Gazebo](https://ignitionrobotics.org) robotic simulator, which is interfaced via [Gym-Ignition](https://github.com/robotology/gym-ignition).

-Currently, the following environments are included inside this repository.
-Take a look at their [gym environment registration](drl_grasping/envs/tasks/__init__.py) and source code if you are interested in configuring them.
-There is a lot of parameters trying different RL approaches and techniques, so it is currently a bit messy (might get cleaned up if I have some free time for it).
+Currently, the following environments are included inside this repository:

 <details><summary>Original Environments (click to expand)</summary>